What Causes Rusty Water?

 Digger's Hotline -- Call Before You Dig

-Spring is here, so it's time to begin your list of outdoor projects -- build a deck, plant some trees or shrubs, replace your mailbox post, install a gym set for the children, or more.
+Now that it's summer, you undoubtedly have a list of outside work to be completed - build a deck, plant some trees, install a gym set for the children, or more.
 If your list includes any digging, state law (Wisconsin Statute 182.0175) requires you to notify Diggers Hotline at least three working days in advance.

 Diggers Hotline is an independent, free service for anyone doing excavation work, that coordinates activities between excavators and utilities such as phone, electric, cable, water and natural gas to mark dangerous and costly underground and overhead utilities around homes and professional job sites.
 Over 1,100 utilities and other buried facility owners are members of Diggers Hotline.
 Wisconsin state law requires all excavators – including homeowners and construction contractors – to contact Diggers Hotline at least three working days before starting any digging.